 3. Free Christmas lighting

 One dreaded item on the holiday to-do list is prepping the house.
 Host a giveaway in which the winner gets their Christmas lights hung for free by professional holiday decorators.
 Add an entry form on your website and promote the contest with social media posts of beautifully decorated homes.
 Appeal to their desire to be the most festive house on the block.

 4. Tickets for holiday events

 Not everyone has a fully booked calendar of holiday parties.
 Some of your customers might be new in town and looking for places to meet people in the neighborhood.
-If you know of a local business hosting a holiday party, ask the owner or manager for some free tickets to the event to give away.
+If you know of a local business hosting a holiday party, ask the owner or manager for some tickets to the event to give away.